tedbergstrand/GripTracker/README.md

   - I was having trouble getting the webserver to read external CSS and JS files, so everything is baked into the ESP code, right now.
 It's ugly, but it works.

   # To-Do
-  - Add 10 second delay to Hangboard Timer start to allow you to get into position.
   - Put CSS and JS into their own files to clean up the ESP code.
+  - Add instructions for using the Sparkfun sketches for calibration of HX711/Load Sensor to README.
+  - Add photos to README